Ram pressure shaping high-velocity cloud droplets --- FAST HI observations of HVC AC-III and theoretical interpretation: Observational results of HVC AC-III

-Because a droplet in steady state under ram pressure is expected to remain symmetric perpendicular to its main axis, the observed distortions are unlikely to result from ram pressure alone.
-The apparent intrusion of neighboring droplets, together with these departures from axial symmetry, therefore suggests that inter-droplet interactions may be occurring.
-Overall, these morphologies and spatial associations indicate that droplets are shaped jointly by ram pressure and possible inter-droplet compression, creating a dynamically enriched environment that may drive the internal patterns observed within the droplets (Sect. \ref{sec_dpatterns}).
+Inhomogeneities in the ambient medium may cause asymmetric morphologies in individual droplets.
+However, localized external density fluctuations alone cannot account for why the distorted sides differ so randomly among neighboring droplets.
+The physical intrusion of neighboring boundaries, combined with these systematic departures from axial symmetry, suggests that active inter-droplet interactions are occurring.
+The spatial arrangement of these neighboring clumps may, in turn, perturb the ambient flow, leading to local variations in the effective ram pressure (Sect.~\ref{sec_pattern}).
+Overall, these droplets are likely shaped by a combination of a global ram-pressure background and localized, close-range inter-droplet compression, creating a dynamically complex environment that drives the internal velocity patterns observed within the individual droplets (Sect.~\ref{sec_dpatterns}).